-Typical landscape maintenance practices can produce stormwater contaminants which may pollute receiving waterways.
+Typical landscape maintenance practices can produce contaminants which may pollute receiving waterways.
 Maintaining an attractive campus landscape can involve activities such as pruning, mulching, watering, and fertilizing.
-Steps can be taken to reduce the harmful effects of these practices on the storm sewer system and receiving waterways by keeping maintenance crews adequately trained in Best Management Practices.
-Turf and landscape nutrient management plans are developed on all lands owned by BCC where nutrients are applied to a contiguous area greater than one acre.
+Steps can be taken to reduce the harmful effects of these practices on the storm sewer system and receiving waterways by keeping maintenance crews adequately trained in best management practices.